 At the parlor floor, a living and dining area extends into the landing of the staircase and is connected to a kitchen overlooking the rear garden.
 Windows in the kitchen have been converted to glass doors that open onto a new steel terrace—establishing a connection to the outside without sacrificing privacy.
 An over-sized stair—reminiscent of the iconic brownstone stoop—leads down to the garden, and suggests an occasional resting place.

 Following the staircase up from the parlor level leads to a full-floor main bedroom suite, followed by study rooms at the top floor which can be converted to guest bedrooms.
 On the main bedroom level, sleeping and bathroom spaces are screened from each other by a freestanding, Judd-like volume, containing a concealed walk-in-closet.
-When there is no need for privacy all parts of the floor are open to one another, and to floors above and below; if guests come to stay, two full-height pocket doors at opposing ends of the stair can be closed, isolating the suite from the staircase.
+When there is no need for privacy all parts of the floor are open to one another, and to floors above and below; if guests come to stay, two full-height pocket doors at opposing ends of the stair can be closed, separating the suite from the staircase.

 At the main-bedroom suite a shower area occupies the full width of the rear facade.
 The windows have been reglazed with translucent glass, permitting light whilst blocking views.